Dhruvmehta2213/PCA-EigenFaces/Readme.txt

 2) Open the Dashboard.R file
 3) Dependencies required: shiny, shinydashboard, ggplot2, dplyr, RSpectra
 4) For running the PCA on a dataset download the data.csv file provided in the github link and select that file as an input
-4) In the image_dataframe function change the file path of the read.csv method to the file location of face_data.csv file
+4) In the image.dataframe function change the file path of the read.csv method to the file location of face_data.csv file
 5) Run the Dashboard.R file.

 Github Repo : https://github.com/Dhruvmehta2213/PCA-EigenFaces

+Youtube Video :